cybertraining-dsc/fa20-523-326/project/project.md

 #### 4.3.1 Benchmarking

-This is a simple modelling method and it is one of the two dominant approach of economic modelling to estimate the production behaviour [^8], [^9].
-This method was used to analyze potential of increase in milk yield.
+There are two dominant approach of economic modelling to estimate the production behaviour - Empirical Benchmarking and Stochastic Frontier Analysis [^8], [^9].
+Empirical Benchmarking is simple modelling method and it is one of the two dominant approach.
+This method was used to analyze past 6 years of data points available in the livestock dataset.
 In this approach milk yield data and milk production data of past 6 years was averaged.
 Top 10 states with most yield in-milk and milk production reported were compared with average of the whole sample.
 The comparision did not consider all possible characteristics for modelling.
 The problem analyzed as part of this project was relatively small.
 With the given small dataset only two parameters, average yield in-milk and average milk production was analyzed.

 We created two models one for analyzing average yield in-milk animals and second one was to analyze the average milk production.
 Data showed that Uttar pradesh had highest average milk production of 17810 tonnes compared to whole sample.
 Punjab state has had highest average yield per in-milk animals which as 8.39 kg per day.
 As we analyzed common attributes between two states that contributed to highest numbers in their respective area we noticed that both the states have highest number of Murrah breed buffalos compared to other breeds.
 Figure 5 shows the share of top 3 breeds in both the state.